adamalton/django-mass-migration/README.md

 5. Next to your new migration, click "Run...".
 6. Click "Run migration".
 7. Wait for the migration to be listed as applied in the Migration Record list view, or check the Google Cloud Logging output for more detailed progress information.

+### Programmatically

+If you want to create your own system for applying migrations, you can use the API functions.
+Or you will be able to, once I've written them.

 Concepts